What kind of outdoor TV antenna do I need?

 The goal here is to limit (or eliminate) your monthly TV bills, including cable and subscription platforms.
 I’m not going to judge you if you’re addicted to Netflix or Amazon Prime.
 That’s your thing.
 I’m not judging, baby.

-I have two antennas in my home.
+When I started living without cable, I had two antennas in my home.
 One I bought, the other I made myself with some cable wire and duct tape I had sitting around the house.
 The simple homemade TV antenna I assembled in about five minutes works just as well as the one I paid about $20 for.
 The reason why is largely based on geography.
 I live in a metropolitan area, so I’m close to many of the towers that I’m drawing from.
 I will show you the video that I used to create the quick-and-easy antenna.
 But let me give you a quick tutorial on everything else you need to know first.

 Antenna channels by zip code